 Traditional Pike Pole And Its Use

 A traditional firefighters pike pole is used for aggressive/interior attacks for saving lives as well as structures.
-In my these aggressive/interior attacks are most effective when coordinated with topside ventilation.
+These aggressive/interior attacks are most effective when coordinated with topside ventilation.
 The topside vent however is only as good as the interior vent getting the smoke and heat out of the fire compartment making interior crews’ jobs easier to not only extinguish the fire but increase the survivability of victims.

 What Standard Pike Poles or Fire Hooks Can’t Do